-THE 2019B BONDS
+THE 2020A BONDS

-The 2019B Bonds will be dated the date of their issuance and delivery and will bear interest at fixed rates and mature on the dates set forth on the inside cover page of this Official Statement.
-Interest on the 2019B Bonds will be (i) computed on the basis of a 360-day year, consisting of twelve 30-day months and (ii) payable on each February 1 and August 1, commencing February 1, 2020 (each, an "Interest Payment Date").
+The 2020A Bonds will be dated the date of their issuance and delivery and will bear interest at fixed rates and mature on the dates set forth on the inside cover page of this Official Statement.
+Interest on the 2020A Bonds will be (i) computed on the basis of a 360-day year, consisting of twelve 30-day months and (ii) payable on each January 15 and July 15, commencing July 15, 2020 (each, an "Interest Payment Date").

-While the 2019B Bonds are issued and registered in book-entry only form, interest and principal shall be payable in the manner described in APPENDIX F hereto.
+While the 2020A Bonds are issued and registered in book-entry only form, interest and principal shall be payable in the manner described in APPENDIX F hereto.

-If the 2019B Bonds are no longer issued and registered in book-entry only form, interest and principal shall be payable in the following manner.
-Interest on the 2019B Bonds will be paid by check of the Fiscal Agent mailed to the Registered Owners (as defined herein) at their respective addresses appearing in the bond register at the close of business on the fifteenth day immediately preceding each Interest Payment Date (the "Record Date").
-Interest also is payable by wire transfer to a designated account within the continental United States upon receipt by the Fiscal Agent, at least two (2) business days prior to the applicable Record Date, of the written request of a Registered Owner of \$1,000,000 or more aggregate principal amount of 2019B Bonds.
-The principal of the 2019B Bonds will be payable at the designated corporate trust office of the Fiscal Agent upon presentation and surrender of the 2019B Bonds.
+If the 2020A Bonds are no longer issued and registered in book-entry only form, interest and principal shall be payable in the following manner.
+Interest on the 2020A Bonds will be paid by check of the Fiscal Agent mailed to the Registered Owners (as defined herein) at their respective addresses appearing in the bond register at the close of business on the fifteenth day immediately preceding each Interest Payment Date (the "Record Date").
+Interest also is payable by wire transfer to a designated account within the continental United States upon receipt by the Fiscal Agent, at least two (2) business days prior to the applicable Record Date, of the written request of a Registered Owner of \$1,000,000 or more aggregate principal amount of 2020A Bonds.
+The principal of the 2020A Bonds will be payable at the designated corporate trust office of the Fiscal Agent upon presentation and surrender of the 2020A Bonds.

-Any interest on a 2019B Bond which is due and payable but is not punctually paid or duly provided for on an Interest Payment Date shall cease to be payable to the person in whose name such 2019B Bond is registered in the bond register ("Registered Owner") maintained by the Fiscal Agent, as bond registrar, on the relevant Record Date and such defaulted interest will be paid to the Registered Owner at the close of business on a special record date, which shall be fixed by the Fiscal Agent.
-The Fiscal Agent shall cause notice of the date and amount of the proposed payment of defaulted interest and the special record date therefor to be mailed to each Registered Owner of a 2019B Bond, at its respective address appearing in the bond register, not less than ten (10) days prior to the special record date.
-The full text of the 2019B Bonds is included in the Bond Committee Resolution, a copy of which is on file with the Fiscal Agent.
-See "Introduction" Authorization" herein.
+Any interest on a 2020A Bond which is due and payable but is not punctually paid or duly provided for on an Interest Payment Date shall cease to be payable to the person in whose name such 2020A Bond is registered in the bond register ("Registered Owner") maintained by the Fiscal Agent, as bond registrar, on the relevant Record Date and such defaulted interest will be paid to the Registered Owner at the close of business on a special record date, which shall be fixed by the Fiscal Agent.
+The Fiscal Agent shall cause notice of the date and amount of the proposed payment of defaulted interest and the special record date therefor to be mailed to each Registered Owner of a 2020A Bond, at its respective address appearing in the bond register, not less than ten (10) days prior to the special record date.
+The full text of the 2020A Bonds is included in the Bond Committee Resolution, a copy of which is on file with the Fiscal Agent.
+See "INTRODUCTION - Authorization" herein.

-The 2019B Bonds will be issued as registered bonds in denominations of \$5,000 or any integral multiple thereof ("Authorized Denominations").
+The 2020A Bonds will be issued as registered bonds in denominations of \$5,000 or any integral multiple thereof ("Authorized Denominations").
+The 2020A Bonds are subject to redemption prior to maturity, as described in "- Redemption Provisions" below.